kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 ## 2019 Outlook

 So in 2018 Facebook showed solid financial results.
 However, Facebook guidance is that revenue growth will decelerate in 2019.
 Not only that, but the company also said that they expect its expenses to continue to grow strongly in 2019 (by 40-50%).
-As you can expect, revenue growth below 30% and expenses growth of 50% means none or quite small increase in operating income.
+As you can expect, revenue growth below 30% and expenses growth of 50% means none or a quite small increase in operating income.

 **So what do you think?
 Will Facebook positively surprise again in 2019?**